CubeToPlay/Visping/README.md

 ## Visping

-A software that displays your ping visually.
+Visping is an application that displays your ping as a graph. <br><br>
+You can choose which server you are pinging by going to <b>File > Server </b>

+Here is the <a href="https://github.com/CubeToPlay/Visping/releases/latest">link</a> to the latest release